-2.11 Education Knowledge Completion of all program requirements, including courses in the major Transcript Review Grade of "C" or better in all courses 2.11 Educatio 1.
-Cumulative GPA Transcript Review Cumulative GPA of 2.60 or better General Recommendation of faculty in major program Advising Form Signature on Advising Form Performance Standards Submission of the portfolio demonstrating that the student meets benchmarks for performance on program standards Portfolio Work samples: Management assignment, evaluations by peer and teacher of lessons, evaluation of peer's teaching, videotape of teaching, field experience teacher evaluations, lesson plans, transcripts, recommendations, MAPP , writing samples, reflections, rubric, technology applications, etc. Ratings of "2" or better; "3" or better on CSU-P standards in Goal 8
+.1 on Knowledge 1.
+Completion of all program requirements, including courses in the major Transcript Review Grade of "C" or better in all courses 2.11 Educatio 1.
+Cumulative GPA Transcript Review Cumulative GPA of 2.60 or better 2.11 General Education 2.
+Recommendation of faculty in major program Advising Form Signature on Advising Form Performance Standards po tha be pe bmission of the rtfolio demonstrating at the student meets nchmarks for rformance on program andards Portfolio Work samples: Management assignment, evaluations by peer and teacher of lessons, evaluation of peer's teaching, videotape of teaching, field experience teacher evaluations, lesson plans, transcripts, recommendations, MAPP , writing samples, reflections, rubric, technology applications, etc. Ratings of "2" or better; "3" or better on CSU-P standards in Goal 8